 On Saturday, July 13th from 9 am to 6 pm, we’ll be hosting our friends at Wool & Honey all day long.
 The shop will be stuffed to the gills–absolutely jam packed.
 There will be more Plucky yarn on the shelves than any of us have ever seen in one space before, in every weight, color and style under the sun, including new colors we’ll be adding to our Plucky exclusives, The Leelanau Palette.
 All of Jodi and Tracie’s samples and patterns will be here, as well as Mrs. Brown’s project bags and Grocery Girl goodies as far as the eyes can see.
 The shop will be open to everyone–you are ALL welcome here!–there is no charge.

 Because there are SO many of our customers traveling from so far away, we’re adding an extra event to the weekend we’ve never had before: Open Stitch, the Lake Michigan edition.
-We’ll be gathering at one of our favorite local beaches (just three miles from the shop) to knit on the shores of Lake Michigan, and we’ll be there from 7 to 10 pm, complete with a bonfire, a S’mores Bar (yes, that’s just what it sounds like!), rock hunting and perhaps even some live podcasting.
+We’ll be gathering at one of our favorite local beaches (just a few miles from the shop) to knit on the shores of Lake Michigan, and we’ll be there from 7 to 10 pm, complete with a bonfire, a S’mores Bar (yes, that’s just what it sounds like!), rock hunting and perhaps even some live podcasting.
 We’ll be able to really chat and knit and enjoy each other’s company–and catch a sunset together, too.
 We’re hoping to gather as many knitters as we possibly can in one location (think group photo!) and we want every single person to feel welcome–there will be no charge.
 We will be gathering at Bohemian Beach, which is located at the intersection of M-22 and the north end of County Road 669.
 Click on the link to the map HERE.
 In case of rain, we’ll be meeting at the Cleveland township hall, which is at that very same intersection.

 On Sunday, July 14th from 9 am to 11 am, we’ll have a brunch at The Granary, where 35 ticket-holders will also receive a swag bag, eat a farm-fresh brunch, and knit and crochet with our friends while they share a few tips and tricks on making, designing and the process involved in creating beautiful yarns.
 The Granary is just six miles north of Wool & Honey, and with its open kitchen, huge wraparound porch and loft bedroom, it serves as a year-round cottage nestled on a 300-acre farm.
 (And yes, knitters will be able to shop at the event!)